AlejandroDVDSM/services-angular/services-angular/README.md

 services-angular is a single-page application done to practise the information passing between one parent component to its child component.
 It has been added a service that store the data collected from [The Rick and Morty API](https://rickandmortyapi.com).
 This is an API that allows the access to a hundreds of characters, images, locations and episodes of the famous TV show Rick and Morty.

+If the user clicks on the purple button inside each character's card, it is possile to see the details of that character.
+It is shown 20 character per page, so, if you want to see more characters, use the red and green buttons to navigate through all the pages.

  Done with [Angular Material](https://material.angular.io).